DevExpress/devextreme-reactive/packages/dx-react-grid/docs/reference/selection-state.md

 # SelectionState Plugin Reference

-A plugin that manages selection state.
+A plugin that manages the selection state.

 ## User Reference